christopherpow/nesicide/README.md

 ## Windows
 0. `cd build`

+NOTE: THe build process uses GnuWin32 tools and MinGW tools.
+Install these and make sure that mingw32-make and wget are on your path.

-1. `./build.sh`
+1. `./win-build.sh`

 2. Once the build process is complete run: `./win-deploy.sh`

 Running
 =======
-The `deploy.sh` creates executables for all platforms at the following locations:

-* nesicide:
-`apps/ide/release/nesicide`

-* NES Emulator:
-`apps/nes-emulator/release/nes-emulator`

-* FamiTrackerQT:
-`apps/famitracker/release/famitracker`

-* FamiPlayer:
-`apps/famiplayer/release/famiplayer`
+The `deploy.sh` creates a tarball containing all of the executables and dependent libraries.
+Extract the tarball to your location of choice and execute.

+Enjoy!